sueszli/fast-snek/README.md

           - some objects are unserializeable: the `pickle` module is used to serialize objects, and some objects are not pickleable (i.e. lambdas, file handles, etc.).
           - creation overhead: slow creation, destruction and management, because we are context-switching to the os to manage system processes.
           - not portable: processes are managed differently in each operating system.

+- c interopt

+     - we can write c extension modules where the GIL is released, and we can manage memory ourselves.

+     - pros:
+          - portable: c-extensions are managed by the python interpreter, so they are portable.
+          - maximum performance: we're at bare-metal.

 <br><br>